eyesight/cas-fee-project2/_01admin-stuff/03Notes/installation.md

 2) entpack (if not already) to dir and switch to dir
 3) npm install
 4) install db -> see ./server/readme.md
+5) start server:
+  - change to ./server
+  - follow those readme instructions

+6) if you have ng globally installed (npm install -g ) then just: ng serve if not then switch to ./node_modules/@angular/cli/bin and type ng serve
 #Backend

 **Andy:**:
-- change to ./server
-- follow those readme instructions

 #Frontend-Utils